Canada Open Work Permit: Requirements, Eligibility, Process & Documents for Indians

 Always consult the official IRCC processing-times tool, fee schedule, and category-specific eligibility pages before submitting an OWP application.
 Regulations change frequently — especially in 2025 and into 2026 — and what qualified a spouse or worker 12 months ago may no longer qualify them today.

-For detailed insights on eligibility, document checklist, visa validity, and common refusal reasons, explore the Canada Work Visa hub for detailed FAQs and employer-specific permits.
+For detailed insights on eligibility, document checklist, visa validity, and common refusal reasons, explore the Canada Work Visa hub for FAQs and related work permit guides.

 Related Resources